|Dates / Deadlines:|

 Tuition and Fees: You must pay tuition and fees for all courses you take through LSU.
 The tuition you pay is based on whether or not you are a resident of Louisiana.
 If you are an out of state student, you will pay out of state tuition and fees for all courses taken through LSU.

 Airfare: Each student arranges his/her own roundtrip airfare.
 You should not purchase airfare until you're told to do so by Mr. Ritter, your Program Director.

-Once you are told to purchase airfare, you should plan to arrive in London on June 4 (which means you will need to leave the US on June 3).
-Your return flight should be booked out of Prague, Czech Republic.
+Once you are told to purchase airfare, you should plan to arrive in London on June 3 (which means you will need to leave the US on June 2).
+Your return flight should be booked out of Prague, Czech Republic on June 30.

 Spending money: Although some meals are provided, you should plan for additional expenditures, including meals not covered by the program fee, snacks, souvenirs, and outings with friends.

 |MC 4103||Comparative Media Systems|